sajjanapu83/Notes/DesignPatterns/Index.md

 OO is about mannaging dependencies, by selectively re-inverting certain key dependencies in the architecture, so that you can prevent RIGIDITY, FRAGILITY, Non Reusability -@Uncle Bob

+SRP: Don't put functions that changes for different reason in the same class.

 ## Creational Design Patterns
 - Builder: